-The Steering Committee will use the following considerations in deciding whether or not to fund a request.
+ASIS&T Central and the Board will use the following considerations in deciding to fund a request.

-- 1. Will the project increase the visibility of and membership in the SIG and ASIS&T? - 2.
-Is the project technically valuable? - 3.
-Does the SIG have the resources to bring it to successful completion? - 4.
-How much money is available in current or future fiscal year? - 5.
-Is the amount requested reasonable for the Fund to handle and is it reasonable for the value of the project?
+- 1. Will the project increase the visibility of and membership in ASIS&T? - 2.
+Will the project create a product (event, publication, service, etc.) that ASIS&T can continue to offer beyond the life of the project. - 3.
+Is the project technically valuable and viable? - 4.
+Does the component group have the resources to bring it to successful completion? - 5.
+How much money is available in the current or future fiscal year? - 6.
+Is the amount requested reasonable and is it justified by the value of the project to ASIS&T?